onedata/onedata-deployments/onezone/onezone.onedata.org/README.md

   ns1.onezone.onedata.org.
 120  IN  A   149.156.182.35
   ```
   Onezone will handle the requests for the domain using the build-in DNS server,
-  which enables subdomain delegation for subject Oneproviders.
+  which enables subdomain delegation for subject Oneproviders (you can find out
+  more [here][Subdomain delegation]).

 ## First deployment